iyreshot/Modlist/README.md

 ***

  ## Shout Out To Some Awesome People:

+You, for reading this 🙂
+Anna and Meg, you are the best ever. ❤
+Ivy, for being so kind and motivating me to keep modding :)
+Nicoroshi, for showing me the ropes
-YOU for actually reading this, thanks for being awesome!
+Gears, for being amazing
+Biggie_Boss, for being the realest
+Icarus, for always being awesome

-Althro for the wonderful ANVIL modlist that I built this from.
+Althro, for the wonderful ANVIL modlist that I built this from.
 It helped jumpstart the list and without it I may never have started this.

-Althros for writing the license.
+Althros, for writing the license.

-Halgari for creation of this wonderful tool
+Halgari, for creation of this wonderful tool

-Nicoroshi for...well, everything. :) Truly the person who inspired me to even start modding!
+To everyone out there who supports the streams ❤❤

 ***